-The problems for the THF, FOF, FNT, and UEQ divisions were taken from the TPTP Problem Library [118], version v7.5.0.
+The problems for the THF, FOF, FNT, and UEQ divisions were taken from the TPTP Problem Library [117], version v8.1.0.
 The TPTP version used for CASC is released only after the competition has started, so that new problems have not been seen by the entrants.
 The problems have to meet certain criteria to be eligible for use.
 The problems used are randomly selected from the eligible problems based on a seed supplied by the competition panel:

-- The TPTP tags problems that designed specifically to be suited or ill-suited to some ATP system, calculus, or control strategy as biased, and they are excluded from the competition. - The problems are syntactically non-propositional. - The TPTP uses system performance data in the Thousands of Solutions from Theorem Provers (TSTP) solution library to compute problem difficulty ratings in the range 0.00 (easy) to 1.00 (unsolved) [135].
+- The TPTP tags problems that designed specifically to be suited or ill-suited to some ATP system, calculus, or control strategy as biased.
+They are excluded from the competition. - The problems are syntactically non-propositional. - The TPTP uses system performance data in the Thousands of Solutions from Theorem Provers (TSTP) solution library to compute problem difficulty ratings in the range 0.00 (easy) to 1.00 (unsolved) [136].
 Difficult problems with a rating in the range 0.21 to 0.99 are eligible.
 Problems of lesser and greater ratings might also be eligible in some divisions if there are not enough problems with ratings in that range.
-Systems can be submitted before the competition so that their performance data is used for computing the problem ratings. - The selection is constrained so that no division or category contains an excessive number of very similar problems [85]. - The selection is biased to select problems that are new in the TPTP version used, until 50% of the problems in each problem category have been selected, after which random selection (from old and new problems) continues.
+Systems can be submitted before the competition so that their performance data is used for computing the problem ratings. - The selection is constrained so that no division or category contains an excessive number of very similar problems [84]. - The selection is biased to select problems that are new in the TPTP version used, until 50% of the problems in each problem category have been selected, after which random selection (from old and new problems) continues.
 The number of new problems used depends on how many new problems are eligible and the limitation on very similar problems.

-The problems for the SLH division were were generated by Isabelle's SledgeHammer system.
-100 problems were sliced out from the largest theory (measured by the number of proof goals) in each of 50 randomly selected sessions in Isabelle's Archive of Formal Proofs (AFP), providing 5000 problems that could be used.
+The problems for the SLH division were were generated by Isabelle's Sledgehammer system.
+100 problems were sliced out from the largest theory (measured by the number of proof goals) in each of 50 randomly selected sessions in Isabelle's Archive of Formal Proofs, providing 5000 problems that could be used.
 720 appropriately difficult problems were chosen based on performance data similar to that in the TSTP.

 The problems for the LTB division are taken from various sources, chosen for each CASC.
 Each problem category is based on one source.
 Entrants are expected to honestly not use publicly available problem sets for tuning before the competition.
 The process for selecting problems depends on the problem source.
-The JJT category problems were generated by Isabelle's SledgeHammer system from the "Jinja with Threads" entry in the AFP.
-The axioms for each problem were selected from the HOL library and relevant AFP entries using the MeSh filter that combines the MePo 52 and MaSh 46 filters.
-The generation aimed to export problems with 1024 axioms, but more or less axioms occur in the problems because sometimes the axiom selection fails to find enough relevant axioms, and sometimes monomorphization 17 yields many new axioms.
-A total of 18474 problems were exported in each of the five versions, and appropriately difficult problems were chosen based on performance data similar to that in the TSTP.
+The VBT problems were generated by Isabelle's (version d76b150efdc2) Sledgehammer system from the AFP's (version 04d347968c92) "van Emde Boas Trees" entry [I].
+For each problem, the generation used the deterministic MePo fact filter [58] to heuristically select up to 8192 relevant axioms from the surrounding context.
+For the monomorphic versions (i.e., TF0, TX0, TH0), the monomorphization pass [18] could introduce up to 2048 differently typed variants of the selected axioms.
+A total of 8989 problems were exported in each of the six versions, and 8000 appropriately difficult problems were chosen based on performance data similar to that in the TSTP.